-Bat migration varies between species, so different types of bats migrate through Texas and Louisiana at different times of the year.
-Some species will over winter in southern states.
+Bat migration varies between species, so different types of bats migrate through Texas at different times of the year.
+Some species will migrate over winter in southern states.
 Various bat species have the following migration patterns:

 - Big brown: Big brown bats migrate or hibernate in the winter.

 - Eastern red: Eastern red bats migrate south between August and October.